In a Convex Mirror

 - Diction: The poem shows descriptive diction using similes and personifications.

 - Rhyme Scheme: The poem follows the ABCB rhyme scheme in all of its five stanzas.
-However, the last two stanzas show ABAB rhyme scheme.
+However, the last two stanzas show an ABAB rhyme scheme.

 - Stanza: A stanza is a poetic form of some lines.
 There are five stanzas with each having four verses.